NightmareXIV/DynamicBridge/docs/readme.md

 Wouldn't it be cool if you could automatically change into your swimsuit when you're swimming in the Ruby Sea?
 Or automatically put on a winter coat when you're going to a snowy place?
 With DynamicBridge, this is now possible!
 You can set your customization settings to automatically apply to new presets based on various rules YOU choose!
 Time of day, weather, biomes, in game zones, job, even emotes!
 You can even register your in game house so you can automatically change into a cozy glam upon entering your abode.

-This plugin enables advanced automation of the plugins listed below.
+**Note: DynamicBridge enables advanced automation of the plugins listed below:**

-**Note: This plugin requires at least one of the following plugins to get full use out of DynamicBridge:**

  - Glamourer - https://github.com/Ottermandias/Glamourer
  - Customize+ - https://github.com/XIV-Tools/CustomizePlus/